MrTroble/propa-zusammenfassung/Propa.md

     Y is Y1+Y2.
 ```

-A predicate is said to be *deterministic* if it has at most one solution, otherwise it is *nondeterministic*.
+> A predicate is said to be *deterministic* if it has at most one solution, otherwise it is *nondeterministic*.

-Cutting off the backtrack-tree:
+### Cutting off the backtrack-tree

 ```prolog
 %! "!" operator used to eliminate choice points
 %!
 Equivalent to saying "do not backtrack prior to this point"